How to Identify and Shift Harmful Gender Norms in the Context of Land and Natural Resources

 A type of social norm, gender norms are unwritten rules based on biological sex and/or social perceptions of gender.
-They describe which behaviors are appropriate and which are not appropriate according to one’s gender and include expectations of how people of different the genders should relate and interact.
+As gender is itself a social construct, gender norms describe which behaviors are appropriate and which are not appropriate according to one’s gender identity and include expectations of how people of different the gender identities should relate and interact.
 Through power dynamics and sanctions, harmful gender norms normalize and reinforce gender inequality and can limit women’s access to resources and their decision-making power.

 Attitudes, Behaviors, Beliefs, and Norms

 Attitudes and behaviors are individual beliefs and actions that a person has or does, which may or may not be informed by social factors.
 Norms are collective beliefs about what is typical and appropriate behavior for certain people in a setting.
 Attitudes, norms, and behaviors do not always align.
 For example, a woman may have a personal belief that domestic partners or spouses should share household responsibilities, but the norm in her community might be that men should not engage in such tasks.
 She therefore may feel pressured to take on most of the household work and childcare.

 Download the full brief here to view a table of key definitions.